Raku/doc/STYLEGUIDE.md

 Works well.

 If you have to use the full URL in the docs or elsewhere, ensure the subdomain is `docs` and the protocol is `https://` (as in `https://docs.perl6.org/blah/blah`).
-Other variations of the URL will still work for convenience, but they all simply redirect to the canonical version, so it's best to use it from the start.
+Other variations of the URL will still work, for convenience, but they all simply redirect to the canonical version, so it's best to use it from the start.

 ### Language